qshuai/go-electrum/README.md

 Packages provided

 * [electrum](https://godoc.org/github.com/qshuai/go-electrum/electrum) - Library for using JSON-RPC to talk directly to Electrum servers.
-* [wallet](https://godoc.org/github.com/qshuai/go-electrum/wallet) - A bitcoin wallet built on [btcwallet](https://github.com/btcsuite/btcwallet) with Electrum as the backend.
+* [wallet](https://godoc.org/github.com/qshuai/go-electrum/wallet) - A bitcoin wallet built on [btcwallet](https://github.com/btcsuite/btcwallet) with Electrum as the backend. **Notice: not available at the current vertsion**.
-* [irc](https://godoc.org/github.com/qshuai/go-electrum/irc) - A helper module for finding electrum servers using the [#electrum IRC channel](http://docs.electrum.org/en/latest/protocol.html?highlight=irc#server-peers-subscribe) on Freenode.
+* [irc](https://godoc.org/github.com/qshuai/go-electrum/irc) - A helper module for finding electrum servers using the [#electrum IRC channel](http://docs.electrum.org/en/latest/protocol.html?highlight=irc#server-peers-subscribe) on Freenode. **Notice: not supported**.

 ## Usage
 See [example/](https://github.com/qshuai/go-electrum/tree/master/example) for more.